meiqing-wang/Cow-TrackingbyClassification/README.md

 ### Classifier
-To train the classifier, the following script is used for all model sizes:
+To train the classifier, the script `train_yolov8-cls.py` is used for all model sizes.
 ```sh
 python train_yolov8-cls.py
 ```